VadymTkyi/HW-3/README.md

 **IDE:** IntelliJ IDEA

 **Since my previous HW was a bit messy I decided to separate Queue and Stack into their own classes, also made them both generic instead of just accepting int.**
-(Also in this read me I want to use all these headings, bold text etc. features to use it more readable)
+(Also in this read me I want to use all these headings, bold text etc. features to make it more readable)

 # Questions Section